adrwxyz/kitchen.alxdr.ca/posts/2020-11-23-sourdough-bread.md

 ---
-title: "Sourdough Bread"
+templateKey: project
+title: Beef Wine Stew
-date: "2020-11-23"
+date: 2020-11-23T04:38:57.416Z
-categories:
-  - "recipe"
+slug: 2020-11-23-sourdough-bread
+image:
+order: 1
+description:
 tags:
-  - "bread"
+- bread
 ---

 We've gone through many iterations of Sourdough and saved our favourite recipes and resources below.

-## Rustic Sourdough Bread
+# Rustic Sourdough Bread

 This one turns into more of a "farmers loaf" similar to what you'd find in a local grocery store bakery, less of the traditional sourdough composition, but much simpler to bake.

-### Metrics
+## Metrics

 - Prep: 12 mins
 - Bake: 25-30 mins
 - Total: 3hr 7mins
 - Yield: Two 10" loaves, 32 servings

-### Ingredients
+## Ingredients

 - 1 cup (227g) ripe (fed) sourdough starter
 - 1 ½ cups (340g) lukewarm water